bowtoes/NAeP/readme.md

 ### Linux
 To build, simply run `make` in the top level directory; there is `config.mk` for configuring different build parameters and output directories.

+## Todo
+Eventually, some (hopefully) neat and understandable documentation on the different formats of data storage (wisp, weem, bank, ...) used in NieR: Automata.

 [NME2]:https://github.com/TypeA2/NME2
 [ww2ogg]:https://github.com/hcs64/ww2ogg